 Including Joint lead applicant / co-applicants in your Stage 2 application

-Access to your application is through your NETSCC REALMS user login.
+Access to your application is through your REALMS user login.
 This should not be shared.
 The Stage 2 application is designed as a collaborative submission.
-As the lead applicant, you can nominate a Joint lead applicant / co-applicants to provide their CV information and collaborate on sections of the application.
+As the lead applicant, you can nominate a Joint lead applicant / co-applicants to provide their personal information via the Applicant Detail Form and collaborate on sections of the application.
 You select the type of access they have to the application.
-As a result of the nomination, your joint lead applicant / co-applicants will be invited via email to login to the REALMS, accept their role and complete their application tasks.
+As a result of the nomination, your joint lead applicant / co-applicants will be invited via email to login to REALMS, accept their role and complete their application tasks.

 If your application includes Joint lead applicant / co-applicants, you will not be able to complete and submit your application until the co-applicant has provided the information that we require from them.

-Once you have completed the details for each co-applicant you should click on the 'Save' button before clicking on the 'Invite' button on the Research Team Instructions page.
-This will then prompt an email to be sent to each co-applicant with a task for them to approve involvement with the project in question and provide the necessary CV information.
+Once you have completed the details for each co-applicant you should click on the 'Save' button before clicking on the 'Invite' button.
+This will then prompt an email to be sent to each co-applicant with a task for them to approve involvement with the project in question and provide the necessary personal information via the Applicant Detail Form.

 - Enter co-applicants details accurately as we will use these to contact them (the exact email address used as their REALMS username is essential to ensure they receive the automatic communication as part of the application process).